gear-foundation/gear-wiki/docs/examples/Gaming/tequila-train.md

 The aim is to be the first player to get rid of all the dominoes in their hand.
 As soon as this happens, even if the last tile is a Double, the game ends.

 Everyone can play the game via this link - [Play Tequila Train](https://tequila-train.vara.network/).
+The game supports several simultaneous game sessions (lobbies).
+To start a new game, click the "Create game" button and share your account's public key with other players.
+To join your game, players need to click the "Find game" button and enter your account ID there.

 ## How to run